andrewdo25/Personal-Blog/content/post/how-to-make-a-github-blog/index.md

 There are multiple ways to install **Hugo**:

 - Install from binary releases on [Github](https://github.com/gohugoio/hugo/releases).
-I reccommend installing the **extended** version, because some themes will run only on this version.
+I recommend installing the **extended** version, because some themes will run only on this version.
 - On a Mac with `Homebrew` installed, run `brew install hugo`
 - On Windows with `Chocolatey`: `choco install hugo[-extended] -confirm`